sickozell/SickoCV/README.md

 About player functionalities please follow sickoPlayer instructions.
 Please note that loaded samples in sickoSampler are always resampled to VCV working samplerate.
 For this reason interpolation is fixed to Hermite.
 It can be always toggled antialiasing filter from context menu.

 In sickoSampler the display shows also the recording time and a yellow "S" if sample is not saved yet.
+In the context menu, along file infos, it's shown if the sample was resampled on loading and if it has to be saved because a recording occurred.
 Recording section has 2 inputs, but record is only enabled if at least left channel is connected.
 Record starts/stops if RecButton is pressed or if a toggle trig input is detected.
 GAIN knob adjusts the volume of inputs.